Industryswarm/is-frame/docs/features.md

 - [DONE] Implementation of Error Handling Middleware / Utility - Supporting 404 Page Not Found initially.
 - [DONE] Implementation of Swagger Definition File Generator that sources routes from the NodeRED Flow File + Express-Powered File-Based Route Controllers.
 - [DONE] Support for Defining Many Routes Across Different Hosts in File Router.
+- [DONE] Add Support for Environments (Incl.
+App URLs) to Package.JSON, File Router and Resource Router.
+- [DONE] Automatically Restart Application if it Crashes.

 ### Not Started: